code-obos/public-frontend-modules/.changeset/tiny-bobcats-buy.md

 add method `no/validateAccountNumber()`

-Validates that the input is a valid Norwegian national identity number (either a fødselsnummer or a D-nummer).
+Validates that the input is a valid Norwegian bank account number.
-It validates the checksum and checks if the date of birth is valid.

 ```
     import { validateAccountNumber } from "@obosbbl/validation/no";